-All electrically operated appliances must be grounded in accordance with all applicable national and local codes.
+All electrically operated appliances must be grounded in accordance with all applicable national and local codes and, where applicable, CE codes.
+All units (cord connected or permanently connected) should be connected to a grounded power supply system.
 A wiring diagram is located on the inside of the equipment door.
 Refer to the rating plate on the inside of the door for proper voltages.